Home Page > Section 24

 (Page 1 of 1)

-The gradient of the railway trackbed is rarely constant over any considerable length, and it may change several times within the space of a mile.
-Gradients that are particularly steep may have an operational impact on the working of some trains.
+The gradient of the railway trackbed is seldom constant over any considerable length, and it may change several times within the space of a mile.
+Gradients that are particularly steep can affect the working of some trains to the extent that special operating procedures may be necessary.

 The North Midland Railway was one of the first companies to indicate gradients at the lineside, which was done by conspicuous markings on every milepost, showing the steepness of the gradient and the direction of the slope at that location.
 The rate of inclination of the gradient was expressed as a fraction as well as in feet per mile, and a thick line indicated the direction of ascent or descent.